 Constructive Criticism for Once

 Criticizing the work of another is much easier than writing something meaningful yourself.
 Trust me.
 When you come at a story from the outside looking in, the blind spots with which every Author suffers from stick out like so many sore thumbs.
-It is easy to pick apart another’s issues.
+It is easy to pick apart another’s problems.

-How can that be said with such confidence?
+Why say that with such confidence?

 A Mechanism for Meaning

-If you have read the article Writing Complete Stories or are familiar with the Dramatica theory of story you will know that every complete story is really an analogy of the human mind trying to solve a problem.
+If you have read the article Writing Complete Stories or are familiar with the Dramatica theory of story you will know that every complete story is an analogy of the human mind trying to solve a problem.
 Character, Plot, Theme, Genre–these are all placeholders, symbology for the mental processes that course through everyone’s thick skull.

 The closer a film or story approaches an accurate replication of this process, the more meaningful, the more “sound”, the more complete that work of art will feel.